 Not too long ago we bought a bag of pre-packed naan, boy were we sorry we did.
 The naan was tough and slightly dry, by far not the light (but oily) naan we’ve eaten in good Indian restaurants.
 Since there aren’t a lot of Indian restaurants around here and since we didn’t want to buy any supermarket naan anymore it was time to make our own naan!

 What is naan?

-Naan is another type of flatbread, probably most similar to the Greek pita bread, although its ingredients are slightly different again.
-Naan origins from India and it surrounding countries.
+Naan is type of flatbread, probably most similar to the Greek pita bread, although its ingredients are slightly different again.
+Naan origins from India and its surrounding countries.
 Because of the use of yeast and kneading processes (see recipe below) it was long regarded as a more exclusive bread compared to other flatbreads such as chapati.
 Naan is commonly served in restaurants with curries and is generally used instead of cutlery to eat the curry with (jum!).

 Traditionally naan is baked in a tandoor.
 A tandoor is an Indian style oven.
 It consists of a pit with clay walls.
 Inside this pit a fire is lit which will increase the temperature inside the oven.
 Once the oven is nice and hot the fire is reduced to smoking coals.
 Instead of then baking on the floor of the oven (as was more usual in Europe) breads such as naan will then be baked on the wals of the oven.
 Meats are also baked in the oven by placing the skewers inside or lying them on top of the oven.